ieeeWang/CNN-CIFAR10/README.md

 # CNN-CIFAR10 (using keras)
-Intelligent Systems in Medical Imaging - Assignment 4 (using keras)
+Intelligent Systems in Medical Imaging - Assignment 4 (100%)

 using keras to implement CNN
-implement many opetimization for built CNN
+and many commonly-used opetimizations